 In some countries, there is a strict legal age limit for patients receiving fertility treatment.
 For instance, in Greece, the law states that IVF for older women is limited to those up until the age of 54 and women aged 50-54 require additional qualification.
 Other countries offer the same guidance but this is not backed by specific legislation.
 In the UK, for instance, private clinics will consider treatment on an individual basis but are very explicit in explaining that success rates using your own eggs are very low at the age of 50.

-There are a limited number of countries that will treat women aged 50 and over using their own eggs and these include North Cyprus, Latvia, Russia and the United States.
+There are a limited number of countries that will treat women aged 50 and over using their own eggs and these include North Cyprus, Latvia, and the United States.
 Within these countries, the official line is that whilst it is not advisable to offer treatments to all women over 50 there is some flexibility within the system which allows clinics to make clinical decisions based on an individual patient basis.

 The cost of treatment is not age-dependent per se but many clinics will recommend additional health screenings and hormone testing for patients in their 50s to rule out potential health problems associated with IVF for older mothers.
 These additional tests come at a price and bearing in mind the low success rates for IVF for women over 50 using their own eggs it is likely that you will require a number of cycles.
 The result, therefore, is IVF treatment for those women over 50 wanting to use their own eggs can be an expensive process.